Knolo

 Even

 Cloud-native, always on.
-No local setup, no Docker, no maintenance.
+No local setup, no Docker, no maintenance overhead.

-Cloud-native sandbox plus a desktop app launched March 2026 that brings the agent onto personal devices.
-No first-party self-hosting.
+Cloud-native sandbox plus a desktop app launched March 2026.
+No first-party self-hosting option.

 Knolo wins

-Minds are first-class: File Minds for docs/PDFs/transcripts, Structure Minds for tables.
-Indexed, searchable, shared across every agent.
+Minds are first-class: File Minds for docs, PDFs, and transcripts; Structure Minds for tables.
+Indexed, searchable, shared across every agent in the workspace.

-Manus can read files you upload to a task and browse the web, but it does not provide a persistent, indexed knowledge layer that all your agents share.
+Manus can read files uploaded to a task and browse the web, but there is no persistent, indexed knowledge layer that all your agents share.

 Manus wins

-This is Manus's home turf — AI slides, AI design, AI image/music, deployed mini-sites, and finished research reports from a single prompt.
+This is Manus's home turf: AI slides, AI design, deployed mini-sites, and long-form research reports delivered as finished files from one prompt.

 Autonomous web browsing and computer use

-Manus's browser operator and Wide Research are core features — purpose-built for long-horizon autonomous browsing and data collection.
+Manus's browser operator and Wide Research feature are purpose-built for long-horizon multi-site data collection in a single autonomous session.

 Native code execution

-Native Python execution environment with access to Knolo's own API — agents can modify Minds, query tables with pandas, and trigger actions in-flight.
+Native Python sandbox with direct access to Knolo's API.
+Agents can modify Minds, query tables with pandas, call other agents, and trigger actions mid-run.

-Manus writes and executes code in its sandbox for data analysis, prototyping, and one-off scripts.
-Strong, but the code doesn't compose into a persistent agent team.
+Manus writes and executes code in its sandbox for analysis and prototyping.
+Strong in isolation, but the code does not compose into a persistent agent team.

 Enterprise security and governance